joecanas/applicado/README.md

 I did not prepare tests for this project, due to a lack of time.
 Generally, I consider minitest or RSpec for automated testing; Capybara for integration testing.

+The app has two methods for displaying flash messages -- one via the Devise gem, and one custom method.
+(I envision combining these into one sitewide function.)
-There is an outstanding issue related to custom rendering of flash messages:  When an employer submits a new job opening form without completing all fields, the expected error message is displayed.
+There is an outstanding issue related to custom rendering and emptying of flash messages.
+When an employer submits a new job opening form without completing all fields, the expected error message is displayed.
 However, if they resubmit the form and still have omitted at least one field, then additional error messages will appear.
 If the user then navigates away from the form without successfully submitting it, the flash message persists on the next page.

 ## Installation

-The demo is a Ruby on Rails application, developed on a Windows PC.
+The demo is a Ruby on Rails application (Ruby 2.5.3 / Rails 5.2.2) developed on Windows.

+I will assume you already have a working Ruby/Rails environment.
+To install:
 * Clone or [download](https://github.com/joecanas/applicado/archive/master.zip) the git repository

 In the application's main directory: